 What is Mammography?

-Mammography is an X-ray technique that's used to create an image of the breast.
+Mammography and 3D mammography is an X-ray technique that's used to create an image of the breast.
 Mammography is used to detect cancer or other breast disease.

 Signs of Breast Cancer